clemgoub/TE-Aid/in.progress.md

 ## Tutorial

-In this example we are going to map the Gypsy-2 and Jockey elements of ***Drosophila melanogaster*** over the reference genome.
-We assume that we start from the main folder of consensus2genome package.
-The consensus sequence is located in the 'Example' folder, and we will need to download the ***D. melanogaster*** reference genome and make a blast database out of it.
+In this example we are going to some transposable elements of ***Drosophila melanogaster***.
+The consensus sequences for this tutorial are located in the `Example/` folder, and you will need to download the ***D. melanogaster*** reference genome (dm6) and make a blast database out of it.
 Let's go!

 #### 1. Download the ***D. melanogaster*** genome and create a blast db